-

 Cumin can be useful for the reproductive system, in fact can stimulates menstruation and also can be used as a lactagogue.
 Poultices of cumin are used to treat swellings of the breasts or testicles, and enters into most of the prescriptions for gonorrhoea.

-Into the heart of Cumin
+Into the heart of cumin

 Cumin helps in digesting food properly.
 It is one of the best herbs for digestive sluggishness; it also helps in the cure of digestion related problems.
 These actions are due to the aromatic compound cuminaldehyde, which helps to induce secretion of digestive juices just by the aroma and the stimulation of our salivary glands.